 - make changes to your mortgage terms or mortgage provider

 - take in a lodger

 Find out the market value of your home.
 This can help you decide if selling is the right option.

 Many estate agents provide free valuations.
 These tell you how much your home could sell for.
-This helps you work out if selling your home will pay off your debts.
+This helps you work out if selling your home can pay off your debts.